rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 ![Little doggy woggy source]({{site.url}}/img/doggysrc.png)

 Not bad for a totally random algorithm.
-Here's some things I learned from implementing this simple algorithm:

-* It didn't actually complete.
-It only drew 1403 lines before I stopped it, which was around a minute in--very slow!
-The random search method drew lots of lines initially but slowed down around the ~1000 mark.
-As it only did ~1400 lines in about a minute, I'd say we have quite a few optimizations we could make.

-* Even though there's only 1403 lines, which represents a tiny fraction of the information in the image, the dog is still recognizable for the most part.
-This means we probably don't need to draw _all_ the image information to get a good enough representation of it.
+The algorithm only drew 1400 lines and contains only a fraction of the information in the image, but you can still tell it's a dog.
+But we can do better on some points:

+* This is pretty slow -- it took around a minute to draw the above.

 * It looks pretty polygonal, and it doesn't seem to do very well with edges.

+* A lot of the lines aren't connected, which would make real life rendering difficult.

 Ok, that's a good list of stuff to begin improving.